CaptorAB/openseries/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+# Bug Report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the bug**
+## Description

-A clear and concise description of what the bug is.
+A clear and concise description of the issue

-**To Reproduce**
+## Steps to Reproduce

-Steps to reproduce the behavior:
+Please describe the steps necessary to reproduce the issue

-1. Go to '...'
+1.
-2. Click on '....'
+2.
-3. Scroll down to '....'
+3.
-4. See error

-**Expected behavior**
+## Expected behavior

-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen

-**Screenshots**
+## Actual behavior

+A clear and concise description of what actually happens

+## Screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+## Environment

+Please provide details about your environment, such as your operating system, browser, or application version

+## Additional Information

+Any additional information that may be helpful in solving the issue